1. With Business Signs, it’s all Location, Location, Location

 Consistent colors are important in maintaining your branding.
-If you are considering investing in a sign for your business take some time to choose the best colors for it.
+If you consider investing in a sign for your business, take some time to choose the best colors for it.
 This article can give you some tips on color selection, or you can speak with your sign company, and they will help you choose the most effective colors for your business.

 3. Unreadable Fonts

-With so many typefaces available today finding the right typeface for your sign can be tricky.
-Not all fonts will work well on business signs, select something that it simple and easy to read.
+With so many typefaces available today, finding the right typeface for your sign can be tricky.
+Not all fonts will work well on business signs; select something simple and easy to read.
 Script typefaces are beautiful and fancy but are often unreadable on signs, especially when driving in a car.
-Use the 3-second rule, can your sign be understood in less than 3 seconds?
-However fast recognition doesn’t mean the only choice is plain block letters; many fonts are both stylish and very legible.
+Use the 3-second rule.
+Can your sign be understood in less than 3 seconds?
+However, fast recognition doesn’t mean the only choice is plain block letters; many fonts are both stylish and very legible.

 4. Spelling Mistakes

 Misspelled business signs get a lot of attention for all the wrong reasons, so be careful and double-check before you sign off on your design proof.
 A good sign company should catch any spelling errors.

 Your message should be short but clear: the business name with a couple of words describing it is ideal.
 Remember, you are not Apple or McDonald’s; not everyone will know what your business does in one word, likewise avoid doing the opposite and trying to fit your complete product listing and offers in the same sign.
 Remember the 3-second rule.

 It’s rough out there, which is why it is important to consider environmental conditions when choosing what material your sign.
 For example, A metal sign might not be the best thing if you are close to the beach because the salt in the air may make it rust faster.
 Be sure not to clip corners on the quality of materials; vinyl lettering doesn’t last forever, use a quality vinyl to give you the durability and extend the lifespan of the sign.
 A good sign maker will be able to recommend the best materials for your sign.